-Level of Res sponsibilit у Area of Responsibility GB RC AO SBM Purchasing - provision of goods and services O1 Set house rules for a purchasing policy, monitor, and review the rules in accordance with ESFA guidelines. ✓ 02 Monitor purchasing regulations to ensure compliance by the school ✓ O3 Contracts Manager for the contracts taken out. ✓ O4 Maintain a Contracts Register. ✓ O5 Review contracts on an on-going basis (and as part of ensuring the school continues to achieve 'best value') ✓ O6 For purchases over £1,500 and up to £10,000 value for money is evidenced by one of the following: i) Purchase from a DFE approved framework agreement ii) Purchase from a preferred supplier iii) 3 quotes obtained for purchase iv) Purchase where staff member evidences value for money by reference to quality, fitness for purpose and other relevant factors.
-Each individual purchase to be approved by the Headteacher. √ 07 Obtain best value for purchases under £1,500 Finance Officer 08 For purchases over £10,000, a framework agreement to be used O9 For purchases over £40,000, a tendering process to be carried out per Appendix B in Competitive Tendering Policy. ✓ O10 Ensure related party transactions are appropriately declared and approved by the ESFA ✓ 011 Ensure that the Public Procurement (EU Exit) Regulations 2020 are applied for all purchases of goods and services over £213,477 ✓ O12 Supervise contractors and service providers to ensure the receipt of best value for money and compliance with legislation. ✓
+Level of Res sponsibility y Area of Responsibility GB RC AO SBM Purchasing - provision of goods and services O1 Set house rules for a purchasing policy, monitor, and review the rules in accordance with ESFA guidelines. ✓ O2 Monitor purchasing regulations to ensure compliance by the school ✓ О3 Contracts Manager for the contracts taken out. ✓ O4 Maintain a Contracts Register. ✓ O5 Review contracts on an on-going basis (and as part of ensuring the school continues to achieve 'best value') ✓ O6 For purchases over £1,500 and up to £10,000 value for money is evidenced by one of the following: i) Purchase from a DFE approved framework agreement ii) Purchase from a preferred supplier iii) 3 quotes obtained for purchase iv) Purchase where staff member evidences value for money by reference to quality, fitness for purpose and other relevant factors.
+Each individual purchase to be approved by the Headteacher. ✓ O7 Obtain best value for purchases under £1,500 Finance Officer O8 For purchases over £10,000, a framework agreement to be used but a regional supplier can also be invited to tender. ✓ O9 For purchases over £40,000, a tendering process to be carried out per Appendix B in Competitive Tendering Policy. ✓ O10 Ensure related party transactions are appropriately declared and approved by the ESFA ✓ 011 Ensure that the Public Procurement (EU Exit) Regulations 2020 are applied for all purchases of goods and services over £213,477 ✓ O12 Supervise contractors and service providers to ensure the receipt of best value for ✓

+I money and compliance with legislation.

-Level of Resp onsibility У Area of Responsibility GB RC AO SBM Orders for Goods and Services and Payment of Accounts P1 The maintenance of an authorised budget holder signatory list for orders (subject to the limitations agreed). ✓ P2 The authority for the signing of official orders for the purchase of goods and services up to the value of £10,000.
+Level of Responsibility Area of Responsibility GB RC AO SBM Orders for Goods and Services and Payment of Accounts P1 The maintenance of an authorised budget holder signatory list for orders (subject to the limitations agreed). ✓ P2 The authority for the signing of official orders for the purchase of goods and services up to the value of £10,000.
 Note 1 ✓ P3 Control the placing of orders for the purchase of all goods and services, up to a value of £10,000.
-Chair ✓ P4 Approve orders for all goods and services (taking into consideration tendering requirements) above £10,000 Chair or nominated deputy P5 Approve capital projects. √ P6 Maintaining purchase order system for goods and services purchased in the school on Access Finance: - obtaining 3 quotes where appropriate - confirming receipt of goods and services - keeping concise records √ P7 Purchases including: ✓ P8 Ensuring suppliers paid within the recognised time frame.
+Chair ✓ P4 Approve orders for all goods and services (taking into consideration tendering requirements) above £10,000 Chair or nominated deputy P5 Annual capital expenditure budget √ P6 Individual capital expenditure item in excess of £10,000 ✓ P7 Maintaining purchase order system for goods and services purchased in the school on Access Finance: - obtaining 3 quotes where appropriate - confirming receipt of goods and services - keeping concise records ✓ P8 Purchases including: ✓ P9 Ensuring suppliers paid within the recognised time frame.
 Keeping concise records.
-Finance Officer P9 Purchase invoice approval ✓
+Finance Officer P10 Purchase invoice approval ✓